 An infamous dropped catch from Mike Gatting.
 Fourteen years before Herschelle Gibbs dropped the World Cup, Gatting threw away a Lord's Test by reprieving Allan Border with a premature celebration, having taken a fierce flick in his midriff at short leg.
 Border was on 87 at the time, and went on to a punishing 196, the highest score by an Australian captain at Lord's.
 Without those runs it would have been a seriously close game - Australia eventually limped to victory on 127 for 6.

 A controversial fast bowler is born.
-Roy Gilchrist was an extremely nasty proposition for a batsman, and in some people's opinion was the fastest bowler in the game's history.
+Roy Gilchrist was an extremely nasty proposition for a batter, and in some people's opinion was the fastest bowler in the game's history.
 In 13 Tests he took 57 cheap wickets, but he was sent home from a tour of India in 1958-59 in disgrace, Roy Keane-style, after excessive use of the beamer and a series of contretemps with his captain, Gerry Alexander.
-He never played Test cricket again, and instead spent 20 years terrorising all comers in the Lancashire League.
-He took 37 hat-tricks.
-He would often even work batsmen over in charity games, and once had a heated on-pitch exchange with Cec Pepper of Australia, who later described Gilchrist as a "nutter".
+He never played Test cricket again, and instead spent 20 years terrorising all comers in the Lancashire League; he would often even work batters over in charity games.
 Gilchrist suffered from Parkinson's disease and died in his native Jamaica in 2001.

 Coming to the crease with England 39 for 4, still 341 behind West Indies, John Hampshire made a superb 107 in his first Test innings and until Andrew Strauss' sensational debut hundred against New Zealand in 2004, he was the only Englishman to do so in a Lord's Test.
 This thrilling match ended in a draw, with England closing on 295 for 7 in pursuit of 332.
 It was Hampshire's zenith: he played eight Tests and never again exceeded 55.